 Henry Walker serves as the Chair of Kilpatrick Townsend & Stockton LLP, an international law firm with over 600 lawyers in 19 offices.
 In this role, he oversees the strategic direction and growth of the firm.
-Mr. Walker plays a key role in building and maintaining strong relationships with clients and developing capabilities in key industries and markets.
 Mr. Walker leads the firm’s Executive Committee working closely with them to define and execute the firm’s strategic objectives.
-Prior to his election to Chairman, he served as the firm’s Managing Partner.
+Prior to his election to the Chair, he served as the firm’s Managing Partner.
 In 2019, the Atlanta Business Chronicle named Mr. Walker one of Atlanta’s Most Admired CEOs.

-Mr. Walker continues to handle select matters for clients as the lead trial counsel and a member of the Firm’s Complex Commercial Litigation Team.
-He has spent more than 25 years handling large complex litigation matters for clients, including class actions, technology, telecommunications and privacy cases.
+Mr. Walker continues to handle select matters for clients as a partner on the Firm’s Complex Commercial Litigation Team.
+He has spent more than 30 years litigating large complex cases for clients, including class actions, technology and telecommunications matters.
 Based on his involvement in thousands of cases and previous in-house counsel experience, he has also provided extensive client counseling on the best ways to minimize risks and prevent litigation in business initiatives.

-Mr. Walker has been first chair in numerous trials and arbitrations involving multimillion dollar business litigation, including claims for breach of contract, fraud, and tortuous interference.
+Mr. Walker has been first chair in numerous trials and arbitrations involving multimillion dollar business litigation, including claims for breach of contract, violations of regulations, fraud, and tortuous interference.
 He has served as lead counsel in numerous successful efforts to defeat class certification, including major federal court litigation alleging hundreds of millions of dollars in damages.
-He served as lead in-house counsel in numerous major antitrust matters, including two successful landmark United States Supreme Court cases (Twombly and Trinko).
-Mr. Walker has also been lead counsel in significant trade secret, non-compete and non-solicitation cases on behalf of employers.
 He has provided litigation-related advice on compliance with SEC regulations and other laws affecting publicly-traded corporations, including drafting board talking points and disclosure documents.
 He has also provided litigation risk analysis on multibillion dollar acquisitions.